Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Details Of The Calculation

 To obtain the Catani-Seymour dipole contributions, we compute the required spin-correlated Born matrix elements using the massless quark amplitudes from the \texttt{VVamp} library~\cite{vonManteuffel:2015msa} and an in-house implementation of the one-loop massive quark amplitudes using \texttt{LoopTools}~\cite{vanOldenborgh:1989wn,Hahn:1998yk} to evaluate the one-loop master integrals.
-For the calculation of the dipoles, we observed that the spin-correlated Born matrix elements were numerically unstable in highly soft or collinear regions.
-Switching to the orthogonal form factors defined in~\cite{Davies:2020lpf} improved numerical stability, and better cancellation (up to 6 digits in the production runs) in the singular regions was observed.
+For the calculation of the dipoles, we observed that the spin-correlated Born matrix elements were numerically unstable in highly soft or collinear regions using the form factors of~\cite{Agarwal:2020dye}.
+Switching to the orthogonal form factors defined in~\cite{Davies:2020lpf} improved numerical stability, and much better cancellation in the singular regions was observed.

-Our integrated real matrix elements are validated against \madgraph and \openloops by computing the LO $ZZ$ plus jet cross-section with several different values of $p_{T,j}$ cut.